-Child care will be provided in a small group format, ten to twelve children in a home-like setting with consistent child care provider personnel.
+Child care will be provided in a small group format with a low child-to-adult ratio in a home-like setting with consistent child care provider personnel.
 Each child care suite will include children from the same family along with several other families.

 Children from the same family sharing the same providers are more congruent with a family setting.
 In this more controlled setting child care providers are able to develop close relationships with parents, which fosters the role model paradigm.
 A home-like child care setting allows for spaces to relax and play that are similar to a home, which we believe is more comfortable and less stressful for children, especially for evening and overnight care.

 The Key to Success

 Parents will be encouraged to participate in family activities and educational opportunities offered by Family First Academy.
-Incentives to earn supplemental income in the form of vouchers will be provided to families who engage in our programs.
-Parents will be encouraged to spend time in their child’s care suite gives providers opportunities to develop personal relationships with participants, encourages participants an investment in their child’s welfare and allows child care providers opportunities to demonstrate explicit instruction in areas of precise need and to cultivate life choices through comprehensive targeted coaching.
+Incentives to earn supplemental income in the form of earned vouchers will be provided to families who engage in our programs.
+Parents will be encouraged to spend time in their child's care setting.
+This gives providers opportunities to develop personal relationships with participants, allows parents to invest in their child’s welfare and allows child care providers opportunities to demonstrate explicit instruction in areas of precise need through comprehensive targeted coaching.

 Meals and Snacks

-Nutritionally balanced meals and snacks with limited preservatives and no added fat and sugar will be provided while children are at child care.
+Nutritionally balanced meals and snacks with limited preservatives, added fat and sugar will be provided.
 Low nutrient dense foods with preservatives and added fats and sugar impair physical and brain development in young children.
-Controlling the diet of participants insures that their nutritional needs are being met while at the child care.
+Controlling the diet of participants ensures that their nutritional needs are being met while in our child care.

 DISTRACTION FREE ZONES